Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: North American Breeding Bird Survey

 \section{North American Breeding Bird Survey}

-Terrestrial birds were sampled annually from routes (approximately 40.23~km with point counts every 0.8~km) spread across the United States and Canada as part of the North American Breeding Bird Survey \citep{bbs}.
-We analyse the number of migrant birds observed at different locations across United States with the goal to predict their numbers at an arbitrary location.
-Our key inferential objective is to evaluate how the impact from nearby vehicles and external noise varies over space and time.
-For this analysis, we use 2,396 spatial coordinates over the years 2010 through 2019 at which the number of migrant birds were recorded.
-We aggregated the count data of different species within each spatial unit since very few locations recorded counts for more than one species.
+Terrestrial birds were sampled annually on routes (approximately 40.23~km with point counts every 0.8~km) throughout the United States and Canada as part of the North American Breeding Bird Survey \citep{bbs}.
+We analyse the number of migrant birds observed at different locations across the United States with the goal of predicting their numbers at an arbitrary location.

+Our key inferential objective is to evaluate how the impact of nearby vehicles and external noise varies over space and time.
+We used 2,396 spatial coordinates between 2010 and 2019 at which the number of migrant birds were recorded.
+We aggregated the count data of different species within each spatial unit, since very few locations recorded counts for more than one species.
 We consider two explanatory variables, ``car'' and ``noise''.
-The variable `car' represents tallies of vehicles passing survey points during each 3-minute count, and the variable `noise' reports unrelated excessive noise at each point from sources other than passing vehicles (for example, from construction work).
+The former represents tallies of vehicles passing survey points during each 3-minute count, and the latter reports unrelated excessive noise at each point from sources other than passing vehicles (for example, from construction work).
 The presence of excessive noise is defined as noise lasting more than 45 seconds that significantly interferes with the observer's ability to hear birds at the location during the sampling period.
-Both these variables are mapped to the same GPS coordinates in the form of latitude and longitude that reference the avian counts.
+These are mapped to the same GPS coordinates in the form of latitude and longitude that reference the avian counts.